 Blackberry Growing Information

-Please note, that shipping is always stressful on plants.
+Please note that shipping is always stressful for plants.
 Be sure to water your plant upon receiving it.
 The best way to safeguard your plants is to keep them in a shaded, warm, protected area.
-Typically, it can take 1-3 days for a plant to perk up upon arriving at its new home.
+Typically, it can take 1–3 days for a plant to perk up after arriving at its new home.

 Choosing Cultivars